IBM/watson-google-assistant/README.md

      ```

 1. Edit the `actions/action.json` file in your local repo.
    * Edit the `url` using your deployed IBM Cloud app URL.
-Typically, you would just modify the timestamp digits.
+Typically, you would just modify the timestamp digits and region.
-     > Note: URL needs `https://` prefix e.g. https://watson-google-assistant-20180707012345678.mybluemix.net/
+     > Note: URL needs `https://` prefix e.g. https://watson-google-assistant-20180707012345678.us-east.mybluemix.net/

 1. Create the action using the CLI
    > Note: If/when it prompts you to enter an authorization code, browse to the provided URL to login and authorize the CLI to use your account and copy/paste the auth code at the prompt.

    * Run the `gactions` command to update your action and prepare it for testing.
 Use the project ID you saved earlier.

-     ```
+     ```bash
      cd ~/watson-google-assistant/actions/
      ./gactions update --action_package action.json --project <YOUR_PROJECT_ID>
      ./gactions test --action_package action.json --project <YOUR_PROJECT_ID>